-The Annual Fieldwork Report will contain a comprehensive description of all inventory, evaluation, and assessment conducted, and resolution measures implemented during that field season.
+The Annual Fieldwork Report will contain a comprehensive description of all inventory (including inventory of ethnographic resources outlined in section 6.2.1.4), evaluation, and assessment conducted, and resolution measures implemented during that field season.
 Within 6 months of completion of the field season, AGDC will provide the Annual Fieldwork Report to Consulting Parties for a 60-day review and comment period.
 This review period is consistent with each of the included elements as defined in the PA: evaluations (PA IV.C.ii), assessments of effect (PA IV.C.ii-iii), and recommended resolutions for adverse effects (PA IV.D.ii).
 AGDC will address any comments and provide a revised report for concurrence.